afifraden69/tua/README.md

 Hello Evribadih!
-This Is A Repository with 2 Tools Both Tools are Tools To Crack FB If You Need Tools Without Login After You Type "cd old" type "python2 tua.py" and if you need a Tool which requires users to Login Tokens / Cookies After You Type "cd tua" You typed "python2 run.py" hopefully this note will explain how this repository works well.
+This Is A Repository with 2 Tools Both Tools are Tools To Crack FB If You Need Tools Without Login After You Type "cd tua" type "python2 tua.py" and if you need a Tool which requires users to Login Tokens / Cookies After You Type "cd tua" You typed "python2 run.py" hopefully this note will explain how this repository works well.